Nonbacktracking spectral clustering of nonuniform hypergraphs

-Our blockmodel is a probability distribution over hypergraphs, which we denote $\eta$.
-To sample from this model, we first independently assign each node $i\in \nodes$ a label $z_i$ from a finite label alphabet $\alphabet$ of size $\ell$.
-We let $\q{s}$ give the probability that $z_i = s$.
+Our blockmodel is a probability distribution over hypergraphs.
+We denote this distribution by $\eta$.
+To sample from this model, we first assign each node $i\in \nodes$ a label $z_i$ from a finite label alphabet $\alphabet$ of size $\ell$.
+These labels are drawn independently from a probability vector $\vq \in \vectorspace{\alphabet}$, so that $\q{s}$ gives the probability that $z_i = s$ for each $i\in \nodes$.
 We collect the labels in a vector $\labelvec$.
 Let $\tuples$ give the set of possible edges, which we usually take to be sets of nodes with some specified possible sizes.
 Let $\tuples_k$ denote the set of node subsets of size $k$.
 Define $\tuples(i)$ to be the set of subsets containing node $i$, and let $\tuples_k(i) = \tuples_k \cap \tuples(i)$.
 To realize edges, we consider each set of nodes $R\in \tuples$ and add this set to the edge set $\edges$ with probability $\eta(R \in \edges|\labelvec_R)$ depending on the labels in $\labelvec_R$.
+The structure of the model is specified by the functional form of $\eta$.
 Here, we will focus on the sparse setting in which

 for some function $\omega$ that does not depend on $n$.
 This structure imposes sparsity on the hypergraph; the number of $k$-edges for a given node is asymptotically constant with respect to $n$.
 The overall probability to realize a given combination of label vector $\labelvec$ and edge set $\edges$ is